 Breakthrough discoveries are made in academic labs.
-But academics are not drug developers — biopharma develops drugs.
-As Rett Syndrome is not low-hanging fruit for biopharma, RSRT functions as an MECP2 therapeutic incubator, by ensuring that biopharma picks up programs that we have advanced.
-The basic science, translational efforts, tools and resources we have nurtured and supported have facilitated the biopharma companies below to initiate MECP2 therapeutic programs.
+But academic scientists are not drug developers — biopharmaceutical companies develop drugs.
+As Rett syndrome is not low-hanging fruit for biopharma, RSRT functions as a strategic partner to ensure that biopharma picks up programs that we have advanced.
+The basic science, translational efforts, tools, and resources we have nurtured and supported have facilitated the biopharmaceutical companies below to initiate MECP2 therapeutic programs.

 RSRT-sponsored research led to industry pursuit of multiple Rett programs.